drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 # Astalon: Tears of the Earth

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?

 All key items that appear in your inventory are randomized with the exception of Cyclops Idol, Prince's Crown, and Monster Ball.
 You can additionally randomize all max health and attack pickups that exist in the world.

-Red keys and their corresponding doors can also be randomized.
+White, Blue, and Red keys can also be added to the randomized pool.
+If enabled, picking up keys will complete location checks, and you will receive individual door unlocks as items.

 ## What is the goal?